facebookresearch/fastText/README.md

 ```

 where `data.txt` is a training file containing `utf-8` encoded text.
 By default the word vectors will take into account character n-grams from 3 to 6 characters.
+This is fasttext's default behavior and also that of this extension.
+By changing the option granularities to be greater than 1, the word's context can be taken into account.
+In practice, the input defines the information that being used, as the granularities option tells the system how many columns in the data file to use, the first being the labels.
 At the end of optimization the program will save two files: `model.bin` and `model.vec`.
 `model.vec` is a text file containing the word vectors, one per line.
 `model.bin` is a binary file containing the parameters of the model along with the dictionary and all hyper parameters.